showmeyourhits/adventofcode/README.md

 ## day 6

 Create a "sliding window" to iterate over string.
 On each iteration create a Set and check it's length.

+## day 7

+Save folders sizes in one single object and use a stack to add size to upper directories.
+Probably graph structure should be used.